 Broomhall - A New City Quarter

-Stirling Developments has acquired land and development rights at Broomhall Estate, the ancestral home of the Earl of Elgin.
+Stirling Developments has acquired land and the development rights at Broomhall Estate, the ancestral home of the Earl of Elgin.
 This area of land, adjoining Dunfermline to the south-west, has been allocated for residential and commercial development in Dunfermline and West Fife's adopted Local Plan.
 In time, Broomhall will become the home of Dunfermline's New City Quarter.

 Stirling Developments discussing the Broomhall masterplan with the landowners, the Bruce Family.